-I saved a little time, but not nearly as much as we projected.
-I really should have priced those minis at 80% of my regular fees.
+I saved a little time, but not nearly as much as I projected.
+Turns out, I should have priced those minis at 80% of my regular fee.

 The bottom line is that mini-white papers are not a great way for any client to save money… and not a great way for a writer to save time.

-Sure, it’s more “fun” to watch a 2-minute video than to read a 6-page document.
-But who says business is always supposed to be “fun”?
+Sure, it’s more “fun” to watch a 2-minute video than to read a 6- to 8-page white paper.
+But who says business is supposed to be “fun”?

 In a complex B2B sale, there’s a lot at stake: money, careers, maybe the future of the company.

 A selection committee of high-level managers needs more than a video to support a decision.
-Those people need every vendor’s best arguments to compare and contrast, to weigh and measure, to analyze and debate.
+Those people need facts and figures, cost-benefits, and logical arguments to compare and contrast, to weigh and measure, to analyze and debate.

 A team making a costly decision requires narrative text that’s simple to annotate, to cut and paste into other documents, and to circulate up and down the corporate hierarchy.

 That means they need a document.
 Not a video.
 Not a bunch of Tweets.
-Not reviews from someone you’ve never heard of before.
-A document.
+Not reviews from someone they’ve never heard of before.

 Survey after survey for the past 20 years confirms that B2B buyers appreciate white papers.

-In fact, according to a global study by content syndication firm Tech Target, white papers are the most popular content for B2B technology buyers in all these countries: Australia, France, India, Italy, New Zealand, South Africa, UK, and USA.
+In fact, according to a study by content syndication firm Tech Target, white papers are the most popular content for B2B technology buyers in Australia, France, India, Italy, New Zealand, South Africa, UK, and USA.

 By definition, a mini-white paper contains less information, less advice, and fewer insights.
 That means a mini just doesn’t have enough space to present an in-depth discussion.

-By necessity, a mini often devolves back to more of a brochure—a product description in a thin wrapper of content —instead of providing the rich educational detail of a full-fledged white paper.
+By necessity, a mini often devolves back to more of a brochure—a product description of features and benefits—instead of providing the rich educational detail of a full-fledged white paper.